Twig6943/FrostyToolsuiteBFNLinux/Guide.md

 # How to use this thing

+### This guide already assumes you have werz's downgrade patch for bfn ❗❗❗

 1.Download the binaries from the [releases section](https://github.com/Twig6943/FrostyToolsuiteBFNLinux/releases)

 2.Add the following dlloverrides to your wineprefix via `winecfg` :